How To Deal When You’re Not Happy In Relationship

 Are you struggling in your relationship?
 Research suggests that around 20 percent of people in relationships are unhappy.
 It is human nature to want a relationship that makes you happy.
 The good news is there are several things you can do to improve your relationship and increase your level of happiness.

 When you're in an unhappy relationship, you might feel stuck.
 You don't want to leave the relationship, but it also doesn't feel like you're getting what you signed up for.
 You have a choice to make.
-The first option is to end the relationship.
+The easier option if you’re unhappy in your relationship is to end it with your partner.
 However, since you're reading this article, that's probably not what you want to do.
-You want to find a way to improve your relationship and be happier.
+If your relationship is unhappy right now, you might want to find a way to improve your relationship and be happier.
 There are a few steps that can help you do that: